huy-js/azure-udacity-project-2/README.md

 ![alt text](https://github.com/huy-js/azure-udacity-project-2/blob/main/images/agentpool.png)

-* In  your new Project in Azure DevOps, go to Pipelines -->New Pipeline --> GitHub --> Select Your Repo --> select `an Existing YAML file`
+* In your new Project in Azure DevOps, go to Pipelines --> New Pipeline --> GitHub --> Select Your Repo --> Select `an Existing YAML file`

-> Choose the `main` branch and the file named `azure-pipelines.yml` as is showed on the figure below
+> Choose the `main` branch and the file named `azure-pipelines.yml`
-> Update the `azure-pipelines.yml` with the name of your webapp and your Service connection point ( Check YouTube video for a detailed explanation)
+> Update the `azure-pipelines.yml` with the name of your webapp
-> Modifications are at variables webAppName & environmentName too !!!

-* Choose Run Pipeline and your Azure DevOps Pipeline is going to start to be deployed with all his stages ( in this case 2: Build & deploy)
+* Choose Run Pipeline and your Azure DevOps Pipeline is going to start to be deployed with all his stages (in this case 2: Build & deploy)

 ![alt text](https://github.com/huy-js/azure-udacity-project-2/blob/main/images/custom-yaml-file.png)